-A tractor might require additional pre-operation checks.
-The operator should know what they are and should perform them daily or more frequently.
-He/She can determine which checks are needed by reviewing the maintenance manual for the tractor.
+A particular tractor might require additional pre-operation checks.
+The operator should be familiar with individual machines and know what their specific requirements are.
+These additional maintenance steps should be performed daily or more frequently, if needed.
+The operator can determine which checks are needed by reviewing the maintenance manual for the tractor.